ROTC Scholarship Program

 The Department of Air Force Aerospace Studies was established in September 1946 to select and prepare students through a permanent program of instruction to serve as active-duty officers in the US Air Force.
 The curriculum emphasizes the uniformly high level of military understanding and knowledge required of Air Force officers.

-The first two years of the Air Force ROTC four-year program, the General Military Course, consist of one hour of classroom work, two hours of leadership laboratory, and three hours of physical conditioning each week.
+The first two years of the Air Force ROTC four-year program, the General Military Course, consist of one hour of classroom work, two hours of leadership laboratory, and two hours of physical conditioning each week.
 Upon completion of GMC requirements, cadets who wish to compete for entry into the last two years of the program, the Professional Officer Course (POC), must do so under the requirements of the POC selection system.
 This system uses qualitative factors, such as grade-point average, detachment commander’s evaluation, aptitude test scores and physical fitness test scores to determine a student's officer potential.
 After selection, students must successfully complete an 18-day summer field training program at Maxwell Air Force Base, Montgomery, Alabama, before entering the POC.

 General Military Course